kungfoo/geohash-java/README.md

 License
 -------

-This code has been placed under the LGPL.
+This code has been placed under the Apache 2 License.
 See the LICENSE file for more information.
 Please contribute improvements and bug fixes back via github.